Black And White Aesthetic – Capturing Mood In Monochrome Pictures

 The following two images are very soft and dreamy with a gentler, less contrasty edit than I would usually do.
 However, I think that both images suit that look.
 You could even play with a slightly matte finish with shots like this.

-When you come across a scene with very strong lines and shapes, it will often look really great in black and white.
-By removing colour, it takes away anything else that might compete for the viewer’s attention, and really isolates the lines.
+When you come across a scene with very strong lines and shapes, the aesthetic will often look really great in black and white.
+Removing colour takes away anything else that might compete for the viewer’s attention and really isolates the lines.

 This flower shot is a little less contrasty, but the eye still goes straight to the curved lines of the petals in the middle.
 If this were edited in colour, the eye would naturally be drawn to the stamen as they’re red.
 Don’t be afraid in shots like these to really increase the contrast and clarity when editing to bring out the detail and add drama.

-Try shooting something like this on or around f/5.6, to capture more of the texture and detail.
-By exposing for the highlights to be almost a midtone, it conveys a moody feel.
+Try shooting something like this on or around f/5.6 to capture more texture and detail.
+By exposing the highlights to be almost a mid-tone, it conveys a moody feel.